Skip to content

 Reasonableness Check

-Before accepting any answer ask yourself:
+Before accepting any answer, ask:

 • Would a nurse realistically give this many tablets?